 While not strictly mandatory, it is strongly recommended to use explicit "id" values for subnets if you plan to use database storage for host reservations.
 If ID is not specified, the values for it be autogenerated, i.e. it will assign increasing integer values starting from 1.
+Thus, the autogenerated IDs are not stable across configuration changes.

-8.5 Server Identifier in DHCPv4
+Server Identifier in DHCPv4